Railways-Management-System/Railways_Mang_Sys-Code/README.md

 Feel free to ask queries if facing any issues in installation.
 SUBMISSION BY:
-Sahil Bansal 19103034 Manager for the whole project Sidharth Rana 19103077 Assistant Manager
+Sahil Bansal 19103034 - Manager for the whole project, Sidharth Rana 19103077 - Assistant Manager,
-Anshuman Thakur 19103036 Database Administrator
+Anshuman Thakur 19103036 - Database Administrator,
-Anmol Kansal 19103025   Backend Developer
+Anmol Kansal 19103025 - Backend Developer.